CFBCWorks/Independence40SKN/_items/SKN_IN30.md

 format: photo

-title: "Lifting the Weight of Miscarriage"
+title: "Cambridge"

-shortdesc: “An emotional and insightful memoir on navigating the aftermath of pregnancy loss tied to a Caribbean context but universally relevant.”
+shortdesc: “A poignant and thought-provoking novel about the complexities of relationships during the abolition of the slave trade.”

-categories: [ memoirs and inspirational ]
+categories: [ Novel/History ]

 alt-text: